stardog-union/stardog-blog/content/posts/2017-01-03-how-to-read-query-plans.md

  is at the [bottom](##List Of Plan Operators) of this post.

  Numbers in square brackets after each node refer to the _estimated_ cardinality of the node, i.e. how many solutions Stardog expects this operator to produce when the query is evaluated.
-Statistics-based cardinality estimation in Stardog merits a separate blog post but here're the key points for the purpose of reading query plans: i) all estimations are approximate and their accuracy can vary greatly (more precise for bottom nodes, less precise for upper nodes) ii) estimations are only used for selecting the best plan but have no bearing on the actual results of the query, iii) in most cases a sub-optimal plan can be explained by inaccurate estimations.
+Statistics-based cardinality estimation in Stardog merits a separate blog post but here are the key points for the purpose of reading query plans: i) all estimations are approximate and their accuracy can vary greatly (more precise for bottom nodes, less precise for upper nodes) ii) estimations are only used for selecting the best plan but have no bearing on the actual results of the query, iii) in most cases a sub-optimal plan can be explained by inaccurate estimations.